beeware/briefcase/docs/reference/platforms/android/gradle.rst

 Every application will be automatically granted the ``android.permission.INTERNET`` and ``android.permission.NETWORK_STATE`` permissions.

-Specifying a ``camera`` permission will result in the following non-required features being implicitly added to your app:
+Specifying a ``camera`` permission will result in the following non-required ``feature`` definitions being implicitly added to your app:

 * ``android.hardware.camera``,
 * ``android.hardware.camera.any``,